 Where erosion is detected during scheduled monitoring of the Project it will be documented and reported to Paramount's ARO department.
 Based on the data, the ARO Department will recommend appropriate action, should it be required.
 Where concerns are urgent, the ARO Department is contacted immediately.
 If a significant deposit of sediment into a waterbody/watercourse occurs and was caused by Paramount's operations, Paramount will notify the appropriate government agencies and the MVLWB.
+A significant deposit of sediment would have the potential to alter or disrupt the flow of a water way or have potential to impact aquatic life.
 Affected parties are notified via the MVLWB online review system or notified by Paramount as per the Incident Notification Protocol that can be viewed in the project Spill Contingency Plan.